Doron-Bogomolov/PCProbe/README.md

 4. CLI-based for maximum compatibility.
 5. In-house use, with a focus on manual data transfer and minimal security risks.

+## Changelog
+### Version 0.0.2
+- Added the `Set-StealthMode` function to modify the 'StealthMode' value in XML configuration files.
+- Improved User Interface for easier navigation.

+### Version 0.0.1
+- Initial release with basic functionalities.

 ## Functions Implemented
 - `Test-FileExists`: Checks if a given file path exists.
 - `Test-Extension`: Validates the file extension of a given file.